Pop-up headlamps. Don't you just love them ;)

 The headlamps (bog-standard 7" 60/55W halogen reflector/ lens units with replaceable bulbs) are mounted in fibreglass pods.
 The pods hinge on two bolts that screw into captive nuts glassed-in to the shell, each side of the pod recess.
 Usually the bolt heads are cross-drilled to allow lock-wiring the bolts to prevent them unscrewing themselves.

 Each pod has its own lift motor, mounted on a steel bracket that, depending on model, year, which way the wind was blowing, is bolted to either the floor of the pod recess or the front wall of the engine bay.
 If the latter, you can see the screw heads when you open the bonnet.
 The motor itself is as used on the Triumph TR7 , however the bracket is a TVR fabrication.
-To all intents the motor is a Lucas wiper motor that goes back to at least the E-type Jaguar, modified by Lucas for the purpose of lifting headlamps (it has two 'park' positions instead of just one) and can be serviced in much the same way.
+To all intents the motor is a Lucas wiper motor that goes back to at least the E-type Jaguar, modified (at casting level) by Lucas for the purpose of lifting headlamps (it has two 'park' positions instead of just one) and can be serviced in much the same way.
 I've created a stripdown sequence for the pod motors in case you need or want to tinker!

 The motor is tied to the pod by an operating arm and an adjustable link: again depending on the car, the link can be constructed in a variety of ways but the essence is to allow a degree of adjustment to get the pod flush with the bodyshell when retracted.
 Be aware that if you alter the link to change the height of the pod when raised, it won't close flush.
 Also note that the crank arm fitted to the motor spindle was supplied in different lengths for different applications; it's stamped with a number like "1.782" which is the distance in inches between the spindle axis and the operating pin centre.